 What is a Trademark?

-Welcome to Innovation Café, where we dive into the essential aspects of innovation, intellectual property, and everything in between.
-Today, we’re tackling trademarks in just one minute (for a more amusing and complete take, click this).
+At Innovation Cafe, we try to make the complex world of intellectual property comprehensible to creatives and others.
+The video above tackles trademarks in a minute (for a more amusing and complete take, click this).
+This article is intended to provide a slightly more detailed view.
 If you’ve ever wondered what trademarks are, why they exist, and how they work, this article will break it down for you.

 What is a Trademark?

-At its core, a trademark is a government-granted monopoly over the use of a specific phrase, term, or logo within a defined area of goods or services.
+At its core, a trademark is a government-granted monopoly over the use of a specific phrase, term, or logo (and other things such as trade dress) within a defined area of goods or services.
 In simpler terms, it’s a way to identify and distinguish the source of products or services in the marketplace.
-Think of iconic logos like Nike’s swoosh or product names like “Coca-Cola” These are trademarks, and they help customers know what they’re getting.
+Think of iconic logos like Nike’s swoosh or product names like “Coca-Cola”.
+These are trademarks, and they help customers know what they’re getting.

 Why Do Trademarks Exist?